 The app lets you set up recurring lunch or coffee roulettes for which random groups of channel members are picked.

 A special feature is the option to require RSVPs to ensure you are not the only member of your group to show up in the restaurant.

 Lunch Roulette is free up to 20 users and then costs between $0.50 and $2.00 per user month depending on team size (with smaller teams paying more).

 5. Macarons 🧁

 The Macarons Slack app focuses on chat roulettes for mid-size to larger teams.

 Macarons will match random people from any channel to have a chat over a (virtual) coffee.
-With built-in and custom icebreakers it is made to connect collegues across teams and foster personal connection within an organization.
+With built-in and custom icebreakers, it is made to connect colleagues across teams and foster personal connection within an organization.